MrTrilB/wordpress-deploy/README.md

 This GitHub Action allows you to easily deploy WordPress plugins or themes directly from GitHub to your WordPress server using an SSH private key and the rsync command.

 By default, the action deploys the repository's root directory.
 However, you can optionally deploy a specific directory using the `SRC_PATH` option.
 The `REMOTE_PATH` specifies where to deploy on the server.
+If a `.deployignore` file exists in the source path, it will be automatically used to exclude files and directories from deployment.

 You can enable cache purging with the `CACHE_CLEAR` flag and perform PHP syntax checks using the `PHP_LINT` flag.
 Additionally, custom commands can be executed on the server side by defining them with the `SCRIPT` option.
+The `CLEANUP` option allows removing files and folders from the server that are not part of the deployment, with a preview of what will be removed.

 ## GitHub Action workflow